We provide the unique services of a personal chef, without the commitment!

 Nick & Marissa's Picks

-4. oven roasted salmon + french couscous + roasted corn + sliced cucumber + a squeeze of lemon + a big spoonful of salsa verde + micros
+4. sauteed shrimp + french couscous + herb hummus (spread on the bottom of the plate) + roasted zucchini + sliced (raw) cornito peppers + a squeeze of lemon + micros

 Copyright © 2022 Sweet and Sowers - All Rights Reserved.